 The first disbursement of funds is always the second Tuesday of classes after the add/drop period ends.
-Disbursement occurs every Tuesday thereafter.* If all requested documents are submitted by the published deadline dates, financial aid funds will be disbursed on the scheduled date.
+Disbursement occurs every Friday thereafter.* If all requested documents are submitted by the published deadline dates, financial aid funds will be disbursed on the scheduled date.
 Please check the eligibility section for financial aid on your MyMCTC account to determine if all paperwork has been received and satisfied.
-Money owed to Mountwest will be deducted from financial aid funds and the difference checks will be mailed, by BankMobile Disbursements, a technology solution, powered by BMTX, Inc to the student’s selected refund preference.
+Money owed to Mountwest will be deducted from financial aid funds and the difference will be disbursed by BankMobile Disbursements, a technology solution, powered by BMTX, Inc to the student’s selected refund preference.
 For more information about BankMobile Disbursements, visit this link: http://bankmobiledisbursements.com/refundchoices/

 If you have questions regarding the application of payments from other third parties to your student account you may check your Account Summary on your MyMCTC account or contact the Cashier’s Office at 304.205-6602 or 304.710-3480.

 Mountwest pays financial aid refunds after the term begins.
 We provide bookstore vouchers for students with pending financial aid at least two weeks prior to the start of term and during the first week of class.
 Students may purchase or rent books using pending financial aid if they have a complete financial aid file, no financial holds and are otherwise eligible for financial aid.
 Students may opt out of the use of the bookstore by not using their book voucher.